zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 ```

 ### Feature parity
 While ZAF v2 aims to support all existing framework features, in some cases due to the nature of the new architecture some features may be missing or incomplete.
-For more information check out our feature parity status page [here]().
+For more information, check out our [feature parity status page]().

 ### Migration
 Existing Zendesk Apps can migrate to ZAF v2 using the Iframe App Template.
 Check out our [Migration Guide]() for more information.